Contents (click a heading to jump)

 I was pleasantly surprised to find that, while the lightbulb broke immediately, the only glass vial to shatter was in the thumb that had come unscrewed during testing, and flew across the room.
 This won’t happen with the final gauntlet after all hardware is secured in place with thread-locker.
 The final gauntlet is also considerably thicker than V.1, and I felt this preliminary test gave confidence that X1 leather would indeed serve well as armor.

 It was clear that many lames needed to be considerably larger in order to offer reasonable protection.
 I redesigned each lame to extend to better cover the fingers, and leave more room in the hand and wrist for padding.
+It’s important to note that when resizing a lame, one must consider that there are certain dimensions that should be changed and dimensions that should stay the same.
+For instance, when adjusting a lame over a finger bone for better coverage and strength, the knuckle to knuckle length was retained from the previous piece, since the length of my bones is constant.
+If the piece were enlarged all over, it would no longer fit.

 Loops were also added to the finger tips and mid-finger lames for better fitting and retention.
 Lames were measured, cut, and dyed.
 Test-fitting was frequent throughout the build process.